 - Ralph E. Miller, The history of the School of Agriculture 1851-1960.
 Institute of Agriculture, Forestry, and Home Economics, University of Minnesota, St. Paul, MN.

 - Ralph W. Wayne, A century of Minnesota dairying and registered Holsteins 1876-1976.
 Minnesota Holstein Breeders Association, Lakes Publishing Co., Detroit Lakes, MN.

 This history of the Department of Animal Science was compiled by Albert de Vries, Fall 1997.
-Updated January 2015 by Bonnie J. Rae.
+Updated January 2015 and December 2017 by Bonnie J. Rae.